-Leverage free cash flow to accelerate strategic growth.
+Pursue strategic acquisitions.
 The highly fragmented nature of the Pro Segment of the U.S. residential new construction building products supply market presents substantial acquisition opportunities.
-Our long-term acquisition strategy is focused on the continued growth of our prefabricated components business and on the potential for geographic expansion.
-First, we plan to selectively seek acquisition targets that manufacture prefabricated components such as factory-built roof and floor trusses, wall panels, and engineered wood, as well as other value-added products such as vinyl windows and millwork.
-We also intend to pursue potential acquisitions that present an opportunity to add manufacturing capabilities in a relatively short period of time.
-Second, there remain a number of attractive homebuilding markets where we do not currently operate.
+Our long-term acquisition strategy is focused on pursuing potential acquisitions that present opportunities to add manufacturing capabilities in a relatively short period of time, or that provide opportunities to advance our position in desirable geographies or key product segments.
 We believe that our proven operating model can be successfully adapted to these markets and where homebuilders, many of whom we currently serve elsewhere, would value our broad product and service offering, professional expertise, and superior customer service.
 When entering a new market, our strategy is to acquire market-leading distributors and subsequently expand their product offerings or add manufacturing facilities while integrating their operations into our centralized platform.
-This strategy allows us to quickly achieve the scale required to maximize profitability and leverage existing customer relationships in the local market.
-Our management has shown the capability to effectively and efficiently integrate newly acquired businesses, increase productivity and drive value.
-We have successfully integrated approximately 60 acquisitions since 1998, including the BMC and ProBuild transactions both of which were company and industry transforming.
+This strategy allows us to quickly achieve the scale required to better serve our customers and leverage existing customer relationships in the local market.
+Our management has shown the capability to effectively and efficiently integrate newly acquired businesses, increase productivity, and drive value.
+We have successfully integrated over 75 acquisitions since 1998, including the company-transforming BMC and ProBuild transactions.